okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-sdk-use-case-basic-sign-in/main/index.md

 #### Learning outcomes

-Add a sign-in flow to a server-side web app that requires only a password.
+Add a password-only sign-in flow to a server-side web app.

 #### What you need